fredemmott/cpp-remapper/README.md

 taking an action, lambda, or vJoy button identifier, for consistency and to allow chaining.

+If you implement additional actions, please consider contributing a pull request :)

 # How do I use this?

 1. Download the vJoy SDK - the version must exactly match the version of vJoy